 You've probably heard the term 'orthodontics,' but what exactly does it mean and how can an orthodontist assist you?
-Today, our orthodontists in British Columbia and Alberta discuss the fundamentals of this dental specialty.
+Today, our orthodontists in British Columbia discuss the fundamentals of this dental specialty.

 What is Orthodontics?